 Transfer students must have a minimum cumulative grade point average (GPA) of 2.7.

 All new students who meet mechanical engineering admission requirements are initially admitted to the basic program in mechanical engineering.
-After completing 50 credits of specified courses with a minimum GPA of 2.5, minimum engineering GPA of 2.7 and no grade below a C, students are eligible for admission to the professional program.
+After completing the first two years of the curriculum with a minimum GPA of 2.5, minimum engineering GPA of 2.7 and no grade below a C, students are eligible for admission to the professional program.
 The engineering GPA is calculated based on specific core engineering courses.

 Students who do not meet the minimum admission criteria will be placed in mechanical engineering under the advisement of a general engineering advisor until minimum admission criteria have been met.

 Recent graduates have found employment in companies throughout the United States.
-The average starting salary is approximately $62,000.
-A sampling of companies hiring NDSU graduates includes: 3M, American Crystal Sugar, Angus Palm, Applied Engineering, Arctic Cat Inc., Black and Veatch, Bobcat, Boeing, Cargill, Caterpillar, Daktronics, Horsch Anderson, Integrity Windows, John Deere, Montana Dakota Utilities, Parker-Hannifin, Puget Sound Naval Shipyard and Xcel Energy.
+The average starting salary is approximately $68,000.
+A sampling of companies hiring NDSU graduates includes: 3M, American Crystal Sugar, Angus Palm, Applied Engineering, Arctic Cat Inc., Black and Veatch, Bobcat, Boeing, Cargill, Caterpillar, CNH Industrial, Daktronics, Horsch Anderson, Integrity Windows, John Deere, Montana Dakota Utilities, Parker-Hannifin, Polaris, Puget Sound Naval Shipyard and Xcel Energy.

 Cooperative Education Program

 Students in mechanical engineering are encouraged to participate in the Cooperative Education Program at NDSU.
 It consists of one or more four-month sessions of work experience after completion of the sophomore year.
-This optional industry experience provides students with hands-on opportunities not available in the classroom, and makes students more marketable to employers after graduation.
-Students who register for co-op credits and successfully complete the program may apply those credits towards graduation as technical elective coursework.
+This optional industry experience provides students with hands-on opportunities not available in the classroom and makes students more marketable to employers after graduation.
+Students who complete an internship or co-op may be eligible to apply those credits towards graduation as technical elective coursework.